 Student Evaluation

 Students generally enjoyed the Looming Stimuli DCMD experiment and responded positively.
 Post-lab survey data were collected from 18 undergraduates.
-For the technical aspects of the experiment, 72% ‘strongly agreed’ and ‘agreed’ that the grasshopper preparation mounting using tape and thread was easy to learn and user friendly.
+For the technical aspects of the experiment, 72% ‘strongly agreed’ and ‘agreed’ that the grasshopper preparation mounting using tape and thread was easy to learn and user friendly (Fig. 9).
 50% or more students ‘strongly agreed’ and ‘agreed’ that the visual stimulus worked reliably, that they were able to clearly hear a neural response to the looming stimuli displayed on the SpikerBox, and that they were able to sort spikes from the recordings and display graphs on a mobile device to show relative timing of spikes to the virtual moment of collision.
 The most challenging part of the protocol might be electrode placement, which 44% of the students thought was easy.

 As for the evaluation of the lab’s effect on student understanding and interest in neurophysiology, at least 60% of the students ‘strongly agreed’ and ‘agreed’ that the lab increased their interest in studying the neural basis of animal behavior, that they are able to understand how electrophysiology can be used to study brains and behavior, that they understood how the DCMD works as an escape response, that the lab encouraged them to generate and test their own hypotheses and increased their interest in becoming a neuroscientist.